TimMilesCox/RTA1/rta/util.rta/README.txt

 on loadable vs ROM system image, and where data RAM starts.
 Then a GO instruction jumps inter-bank.
 Its indirect operand is a constant at address 256 (operand addresses < 256 are registers).
 The constant has the value 64.
-That means go to the first location of a bank at absolute address 4096
+That means go to the first location of the bank at absolute address 4096

-Banks are entered at a 64-word jump pad at their start.
-The GO target is

-	(bank_absolute_start_address/64) OR (offset AND 63)

 Very little happens in the 4K restart bank at address zero.
 It's reserved for an optional loader and transfers to the second bank